dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 	It should take 3 to 4 minutes to complete

 	It outputs the tips that were trimmed in the file .txt and the trimmed trees in the file ``*.ts`.
 You would need to test different quantiles to see which one better fits your data.
 Make sure you open the tree file to check whether TreeShrink removes your outgroups.
-This is often the cse, so we can provide a list of outgroups to prevent them from being removed.
+This is often the case, so we can provide a list of outgroups to prevent them from being removed.

 	Make a list of the output directory to verify it worked